LCM-DataScience/LCM-DataScience/README.md

 <h3 align="center">Hi there!
-My name is Luis and I am currently in São Paulo, Brazil.</h3>
+My name is Luis and I am currently in São Paulo, Brazil.
+And you?</h3>

 ###